 Replace Your Contact Tips Once They’re Worn Out

-If you’re having trouble getting a good, clean weld, your contact tip may be worn out.
-You can clean your contact tip, but past a certain point in time, it’s better to replace it.
+If you’re having trouble getting a clean weld, your contact tip may be worn out.
+You can clean your contact tip, but it’s better to replace it past a specific point in time.

 First, make sure your system is off.
 You don’t want to risk electrocution or a burn.

-Using a pair of pliers, remove the nozzle and unscrew your contact tip.
-If you need more wire, you can pull a little more out before screwing in your new contact tip.
-Then replace the nozzle and you’re done!
+Remove the nozzle and unscrew your contact tip using a pair of pliers.
+Then replace the nozzle, and you’re done!
+If you need more wire, you can pull more out before screwing in your new contact tip.

-This is also a good time to remove any debris or obstructions in your nozzle.
-If your nozzle is gunked up, you won’t get a good weld.
+This is also an excellent time to remove debris or obstructions in your nozzle.
+You won’t get a good weld if your nozzle is gunked up.

 Inspect Your System for Rust and Debris

 Welding is messy work.
 The dust, debris, and rust that go along with it can all wreak havoc on your system.

 You should regularly check the cleanliness of your system.
 Remove any dirt or debris you find, clean out any leftovers from your last job, and make sure each component is rust-free.